sassdawe/pnp-sharing-settings-action/readme.md

-# pnp-sharing-settings-action
+# PnP PowerShell Sharing Settings as Code

 > credit goes to [aakashbhardwaj619](https://github.com/aakashbhardwaj619) as I built this action based on his work.

-This action signs in into SharePoint Online and sets the sharing settings for the site collections.
+This action signs in into SharePoint Online using ACS and sets the sharing settings for the site collections.

 ## Inputs